peer-calls/peer-calls/README.md

 The config file format is still YAML, but is different than what was in v3.
 The v3 source code is available in `version-3` branch.
 Version 4 will no longer be published on NPM since the server is no longer written in NodeJS.

+# What's New in v4

+- [x] Core rewritten in Golang.
+- [x] Selective Forwarding Unit.
+Can be enabled using `NETWORK_TYPE=sfu` environment variable.
+The [peercalls.com/beta][peer-calls] instance has this enabled.
+- [x] Ability to change video and audio devices without reconnecting.
+- [x] Improved toolbar layout.
+Can be toggled by clicking or tapping.
+- [x] Multiple videos are now shown in a full-size grid and each can be minimized.
+- [x] Video cropping can be turned off.
+- [x] Improved file sending.
+Users are now able to send files larger tha 64 or 256 KB (depends on the browser).
+- [x] Device names are correctly populated in the dropdown list.
+- [x] Improved desktop sharing.
+- [x] Copy invite link to clipboard.
+Will show as share icon on devices that support it.
+- [x] Fix: Toolbar icons render correctly on iOS 12 devices.
+- [x] Fix: Video autoplays.

+## TODO for Selective Forwarding Unit

+- [x] Support dynamic adding and removing of streams
+- [x] Support Picture Loss Indicator
+- [ ] Add handling of other RTCP packets besides PLI
+- [ ] Add JitterBuffer
+- [ ] Support multiple Peer Calls nodes when using SFU

 # Requirements